All or Nothing (Fiction Factory song): Critical reception

 On its release as a single, Jerry Smith of Music Week described it as "slick pop" and wrote, "This has a commercial sound, with its funky bass and very Martin Fry type vocals punctuated by an intricate keyboard arrangement."
 Karen Swayne of Record Mirror described it as "another offering from one of the most anonymous of the recent crop of faceless bands cluttering up the charts".
-She added, "I blame it on Radio One for encouraging thme.
+She added, "I blame it on Radio One for encouraging them.
 As long as this kind of bland synthesised music is deemed ideal airplay fodder, there'll always be Fiction Factories churning it out."
 In a retrospective review of Throw the Warped Wheel Out, Michael Sutton of AllMusic said, "The slow groove of 'The Hanging Gardens' or the brisk, soulful melodies of 'All or Nothing' may not have the instant appeal of '(Feels Like) Heaven', but repeated spins uncover the finger-snapping hooks within."